abhijit-hota/signup-login/README.md

-# A basic LogIn and register system using Node.js
+# A basic Log-In and Register system using Node.js

 ### Modules used:
 - **express** as a framework for routing, rendering, etc.